abmesamesa/blog/posts/2021-01-25-aws-learning-path.md

 - Public subnets are accessible from the outside (Internet) as web servers.
 Web servers would have 2 IP addresses (one internal in the range of the Subnet CIDR block and one public)
 - Private subnets are inaccessible by default (Backend, databases)
 - To make public a subnet we need to create an Internet Gateway attached to our VPC and create a route in the route table of the subnet mapping any route not known by the route table and the internet gateway.
-- The first 4 addresses of the subnet CIDR block, and the last one are reserved and can not be used.
+- The first 4 addresses of the subnet CIDR block, and the last one are reserved and can not be used (routing, dns and future use).
 - You can associate multiple subnets to the same route table.
+A subnet can be assigned to one route table.
+- A route table is included in the VPCs default route table, and all custom route tables.
+It cannot be deleted, and allows communication between VPC subnets.

 #### NACLs

 - Network access control list: network level firewall
+- Act as a firewall for associated subnets, controlling both inbound and outbound traffic at the subnet level and supports allow rules and deny rules.
 - By default, accept all the traffic
 - It can control Inbound and Outbound traffic
 - Stateless by design